 The packaging for the Malefic set is very nice.
 It has beautiful fonts and colors and great art all over it.
 And on the back are printed examples of the colors therein.
 This set has great shelf appeal so whoever designed it deserves praise.
-I haven’t gotten it yet, but the Fairy set looks just as well packaged.
+The Fairy set is just as well packaged.

 Inside there are eight paints and an instruction guide.
 The bottles are nicely labeled in a more fancy way than the standard Vallejo paints and the cap color is different also.
 I can say that the impression I got with all this attention to detail is that I felt I was getting a good product.
 And for the price they did a great job to make the customer feel like they made a wise choice.

-While I haven’t used them on a figure I did mark the cap of the paints with a dot as I usually do for easy identification and later color matching and I can say that the paint seems to be of a high quality.
+I’ve had a chance to use some of the colors and I always mark the cap of the paints with a dot as I usually do for easy identification and later color matching and I can say that the paint seems to be of a high quality.
 It dries very smooth but slightly glossy; more like a satin finish except for the darker colors which have a little more gloss which isn’t unusual for most Vallejo model color and traditional game color line.
-I have a feeling it would be less glossy if I had shaken them more.
+I have a feeling they would be less glossy if I had shaken them more.
 I barely shook them at all.
-I can tell they will be a joy to use.
+They are a joy to use.

 The instruction guide is as nice as the packaging following the same color and design theme and is printed very well.
 It’s just a little foldout set of instructions, but it suffices.
 It explains some terminology covering: Highlights, Shadows, Feathering/Blending, and Washes.
 It shows the difference between doing a highlight on a raised surface and doing shading in a recess.
 But then it gets really good by giving you exact recipes to follow for both the Fairy and Malefic sets to create different skin tones.